josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 For just about any project, **yes**, I would use SvelteKit again in a heartbeat.

 Even though it's still technically pre-1.0, SvelteKit feels very solid—much more so than other pre-1.0 frameworks I've tried—_and_ it's a delight to work with.
-The adaptors allow you to tailor your input to any output you like, and the scope of things you can build with it is impressively vast.
+The adapters allow you to tailor your input to any output you like, and the scope of things you can build with it is impressively vast.
 Plus, it's likely to be smaller and faster than whatever else you might have chosen, and with even betted developer experience.

 As mentioned, it's still early days for SvelteKit, so there are still some areas where its established solutions may not be as robust as with other frameworks.
 So I'll say that if I were starting up a new project today and _knew_ for sure right off the bat that I'd need a wide range of third-party plugins or packages, I _might_ lean more towards Nuxt for that at this specific point in time.